Thorinair/LumaDriver/README.md

 1. Import VRSL package and set it up in the world following official instructions.
 2. Check the **Enable DMX** checkbox on DMX Control page in LumaDriver's configuration.
 3. Make sure that the correct texture is assigned to the **DMX Render Texture** slot.
 It should be set automatically, but if not, it should reference the render texture that comes with the VRSL package and is located in the following path: `Assets\VRStageLighting\VR-Stage-Lighting\Textures\DMXRTViewer-RAWValues`
 4. Choose which fixture you wish to use using **Fixture ID**.
-Note that LumaDriver takes up **two** fixture slots, meaning that if you set for instance the ID to be 5, it will use fixtures 5 and 6.
+Note that LumaDriver takes up **two** sector slots, meaning that if you set for instance the ID to be 5, it will use sectors 5 and 6.

 Below are explanations for different configuration options:

 * **DMX Enabled** - Enables VRSL DMX integration.
 * **Fixture ID** - Sets which fixture LumaDriver will use for the control.
-Note that this will use **two** fixtures, starting with the one set here.
+Note that this will use **two** sectors, starting with the one set here.
 * **DMX Render Texture** - This is the render Texture captured by VRSL which contains the fixture control pixels.
 It should always be set to the texture that comes with VRSL and is located in the following path: `Assets\VRStageLighting\VR-Stage-Lighting\Textures\DMXRTViewer-RAWValues`
 * **Zone X DMX Intensity Control** - Toggles whether the DMX feed can control the intensity of a zone.
 * **Gradient X DMX Intensity Control** - Toggles whether the DMX feed can control the intensity of a gradient.